aid402/oragepi-one/README.md

-# How to set up ngrok service
+# How to configure NGROK Tunnel with Supervisor
-  forward port to localhost for ssh,mqtt
+  forward port to localhost for ssh, mqtt broker(mosquitto) and node-red First,you're going to install mosquitto and node-red.
 ## 1.download the latest version of ngrok
 https://ngrok.com/download